 You are cordially invited to attend a Special Meeting of Stockholders (the "Special Meeting") of LSB Industries, Inc. ("LSB" or the "Company"), which will be held in a virtual-only format.
 You will not be able to attend the special meeting in person.
-Registration for the live webcast is required online at www.proxydocs.com/LXU.
+Registration is required online at .
 The Board of Directors of the Company (the "Board of Directors") looks forward to greeting those stockholders that are able to attend virtually.
 On the following pages you will find the formal Notice of Special Meeting of Stockholders and proxy statement.

-At the Special Meeting, you will be asked to (i) approve the issuance of up to 60,422,776 shares of common stock of the Company upon the exchange of all of the outstanding shares of Series E-1 Cumulative Redeemable Class C Preferred Stock (the "Series E-1 Preferred") and Series F-1 Redeemable Class C Preferred Stock of the Company, (ii) approve a proposal to amend the Company's restated certificate of incorporation to increase the number of authorized shares of common stock to 150,000,000 shares of common stock and (iii) approve a proposal to amend the Certificate of Designations of the Series E-1 Preferred to revise the preferential rights of holders of shares of Series E-1 Preferred to eliminate the right to participate in connection with the declaration of a proposed dividend with respect to the Company's common stock, in each case as more fully described in the accompanying proxy statement.
+At the Special Meeting, you will be asked to (i) approve, in accordance with Section 312.03 of the NYSE Listed Company Manual, the issuance of up to 60,422,776 shares of common stock of the Company upon the exchange of all of the outstanding shares of Series E-1 Cumulative Redeemable Class C Preferred Stock (the "Series E-1 Preferred") and Series F-1 Redeemable Class C Preferred Stock of the Company, (ii) approve a proposal to amend the Company's restated certificate of incorporation to increase the number of authorized shares of common stock to 150,000,000 shares of common stock and (iii) approve a proposal to amend the Certificate of Designations of the Series E-1 Preferred to remove the preferential rights of holders of shares of Series E-1 Preferred to participate in connection with the declaration of a dividend with respect to the Company's common stock, in each case as more fully described in the accompanying proxy statement.
 The Board of Directors recommends that you vote your shares "FOR" each of the foregoing proposals, which are more fully described in the accompanying proxy statement.